Frank C. Cooksey

-Frank Cloud Cooksey (born June 3, 1933) is an American public servant.
-He served as student body president of the University of Texas in the 1950s.
-He worked as an attorney in the Civil Rights division of the U.S. District Attorney, the Texas Attorney General's office (under John Hill) and in private practice.
+Frank Cloud Cooksey (June 3, 1933 – December 15, 2025) was an American lawyer and Democratic politician who served as the 51st mayor of Austin from 1985 to 1988.

+After attending the University of Texas, where he was student body president, Cooksey worked as an attorney in the Civil Rights division of the U.S. Attorney's office, the Texas Attorney General's office (under John Hill) and in private practice.
 He served as mayor of Austin, Texas from 1985 to 1988.
-He is also an environmental activist, and is known for his progressive stance during his term as mayor.
+He was also an environmental activist, and was known for his progressive stance during his term as mayor.

+Cooksey died on 15 December 2025 at the age of 92 from complications of a fall in which he sustained a head injury.